Tour Code : EN-011

 - For cancellations made 29 - 15 days before the tour, 20 % refund.

-- No refunds will be made on reservations made 14 days before the tour. %100 Penalty is applied.
+- No refunds will be issued for reservations made 14 days or less before the tour. %100 Penalty applied.

 Remarks

-- You must wear comfortable clothing, flat walking shoes, a hat, sunglasses, and sunscreen. in summer months and raincoats, warm clothes, winter walking shoes, umbrella, etc. in winter.
+- During the summer, wear comfortable clothing, flat walking shoes, a hat, sunglasses, and sunscreen to protect yourself from the sun.
+Please bring a raincoat, warm clothes, winter walking shoes, and an umbrella to stay comfortable in the winter.

 - The order of the sites visited may change to avoid crowds.